 Highest-Paying and Fastest-Growing Careers in Oregon

-Financial Aid for Vocational Students in Oregon
+Financial Aid for Students in Oregon Vocational Schools

-Vocational schools in Oregon not only provide quality training programs, but they do so at an affordable price.
+Trade schools in Oregon not only provide quality training programs, but they do so at an affordable price.
 The average cost of tuition and fees at Oregon community colleges was only $5,399 during the 2018-2019 school year, according to the Oregon Higher Education Coordinating Commission.
 That's nearly half the price of the $10,111 state residents paid on average at the state's public universities.

 Plus, community college students typically avoid room and board fees which can be almost as much as tuition at some universities.
 They are also often able to move from the classroom to the workplace in less than two years, meaning less is spent on tuition overall.
 Those enrolled in online trade schools in Oregon may find it easier to continue working while in school as well.